blp100/kanban-task-management-web-app/README.md

     - Add `Delete Task` feature.
     - Add `+ New Column` on the main board
     - Attempt to implement `Edit Board` feature, but it encouter the route issue.
 Try to figure out where is the problem.
+- 08.08
+    - Resolved router path issue
+    - Rectified incorrect state update in EditBoard component
+    - Added functionality for New Board and Delete Board components